webpy/webpy.github.com/cookbook/alternating_style.zh-cn.md

 # Alternating Style

+### 问题:

-Problem: You want to alternate the background color of a list's elements as you dynamically generate it from a passed sequence.
+You want to alternate the background color of a list's elements as you dynamically generate it from a passed sequence.

+### 方法:

-Solution: Give templetor access to the `int` built-in and use modulo to test.
+Give templetor access to the `int` built-in and use modulo to test.

 ## code.py ##